-The Nature to You Loan Program has an extensive library of specimens from plants, to mammals, to reptiles, to insects and birds.
+The Nature to You Loan Program has an extensive library of specimens—plants, mammals, reptiles, insects, birds, and more—that people can literally check out, just like a real library.
 Our selection of flora and fauna is great for artists, teachers, scholars, school groups, home school, or anyone with an interest in the natural sciences.
 Become a member of the Nature to You Loan Program to access these incredible resources.

 Annual membership is valid for one calendar year from date of registration.
-Loan duration is two weeks and is limited to seven specimens total; within these seven, each member is allowed a maximum of one bird of prey, one mammal and one reptile.
-Closed most school holidays and summer hours are limited.
+Loan duration is two weeks and is limited to seven specimens at a time; within these seven, each member is allowed a maximum of one bird of prey, one mammal and one reptile.
+There is no limit to the number of loans permitted per year of membership.
+One Teacher Kit checkout is included with membership.
+The Loan Library is open year-round, but closed on most school holidays, and summer hours are limited.

-One-time membership allows for one loan from the program.
-Loan duration is one week and is limited to four specimens.
+This opportunity allows for a one-time loan of up to four specimens from the program.
+Loan duration is one week.

 A collection of museum specimens that can be checked out for personal use—for use by artists, teachers, scholars, school groups, families, or anyone interested in the natural world.

 Yes, most of the specimens we have were once alive—excluding the few models we have in the collection.
 Now, thanks to the support of NTY members and Museum donors, they have a second life as museum displays.

 Many of these specimens were collected between 1920 and 1960.